cita-bot/cita-bot/README.md

 * `offices` — Required field for `OperationType.RECOGIDA_DE_TARJETA`!
 If provided, script will try to select the specific police station or end the cycle.
 For `OperationType.TOMA_HUELLAS` it attempts to select all provided offices one by one, otherwise selects a random one.

+* `except_offices` — Select offices you would NOT like to get appointment at.

 **Chrome Profile Persistence**

 It should be easier to resolve captcha if you use Chrome Profile with some history, so it's better to preserve browser history between attempts.